nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to filter Clients by keywords
+1. User requests to filter Clients by keywords.
 2. MATER shows the list of filtered Clients and displays a confirmation message.

     Use case ends.